markteehan/kafka-heartbeat-pulse/kafka-heartbeat-pulse/README.md

 4/ Select Data Sources | InfluxDB | Add | hostname = "http://influxdb:8086" | database = "telegraf" | Test & Save
 5/ Select Dashboards | Kafka Heartbeat

-**why?**
-1/Confluent Control Centre depends on topics for state; when the topics are co-hosted with other application topics on a cluster that becomes unresponsive, then monitoring also becomes unresponsive.
-2/ Kafka Monitoring apps (Control Center included) may be rack0-aware; but not necessarily topology aware so visualizing placement of brokers in data centers can be helpful for a canary-level depiction of the system state.
-This is particulaly important for stretched clusters where heartbeat failure for brokers 4,5,6 simultaneously may indicate that DC2 is down.

 **Broker level tests**
 the heartbeat topic is created with partition (count) = broker (count) with the leader for each partition on its respectively numbered broker.
 Kafkacat produces a message into a nominated partition with acks=1 to confirm that the broker is online, and can complete a produce request.
 The elapsed time to produce one message is recorded in InfluxDB in case a degradation in response time becomes visible.